shpitzery/k8s-stocks-application/README.md

 ### 3\.
 Create a Namespace in the Cluster

-Without a namespace, all resources go into the default namespace.
+Without a namespace, all resources go into the default namespace.<br>
 To create the namespace in the cluster, run the following command:
 ```bash
 kubectl apply -f namespace.yaml